Edna Layton, 93, of Scranton went home to be with the Lord peacefully on Monday, May 1, 2017.

 A private family ceremony will be held at the convenience of the family.

-I'm so sorry about your Mom Bill, deepest sympathy to you and to all of your family.Judy McILwee (11 months ago)
+I'm so sorry about your Mom Bill, deepest sympathy to you and to all of your family.Judy McILwee (about 1 year ago)

 We are so sorry to hear of Edna's (Bobby's) passing.
 So happy that she is with the Lord and seeing her savior face to face - but so sorry that your hearts are hurting with the loss of her.
 Please give our love to the whole family.
 We miss and love you all!
 LeahLeah Stevens (about 1 year ago)